samueldbrewer/assistant-bridge/README.md

   -d '{"message":"Hello from CLI"}'
 ```

-Use the returned `threadId` on the next request to continue the same conversation:
+Use the returned `threadId` on the next request to continue the same conversation (state is kept in-memory per service instance):
 ```bash
 curl -X POST http://localhost:3000/chat \
   -H "Content-Type: application/json" \